Marella Dream deck plans

 Deck layouts, review of facilities, activities, amenities

-Marella Dream deck plan review at CruiseMapper provides newest cruise deck plans (floor layouts of the vessel) extracted from the officially issued by Marella Cruises deckplan pdf (printable version).
+Marella Dream deck plan review at CruiseMapper provides newest cruise deck plans (2021-2022-2023 valid floor layouts of the vessel) extracted from the officially issued by Scrapped Cruise Ships deckplan pdf (printable version).

 Each of the Marella Dream cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Marella Dream staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

-ms Marella Dream (built 1986, last refurbished in 2014) is the biggest among Marella cruise ships.
-Marella Cruises Dream ship’s owner is the Costa Crociere company (aka Costa Cruises).
+MS Marella Dream (1986-built, last refurbished in 2020 February) was the second-oldest cruise ship in the Marella UK fleet - following Celebration (1984-built).
+Marella Cruises Dream ship’s owner is Costa Crociere (aka Costa Cruises).
 The vessel was built under the name ms Homeric (for the Home Lines /defunct) and was owned and operated by the Holland America Line in the period 1988-2002 under the name ms Westerdam.
 Costa Cruises also operated the ship under the name Costa Europa (between 2002-2010).
 Since 2010, the ship is operated under charter by the UK’s biggest tour operator Thomson Holidays cruise line “Marella Cruises”.

 Marella Dream deck plan changes 2014 refurbishment review